Interviews, Podcasts, Articles

 Sustaining Growth and High Performance – How Organizations Do It

-Lorne Sulcas, The Big Cat Guy and Keynote Speaker, in his interview on Radio2000 with radio personality Ernest Pillay, speaks about wildlife photography and nature conservation and how this, in the end, lead to his speaking career.
+Lorne Sulcas, The Big Cat Guy and Top Motivational Keynote Speaker, in his interview on Radio2000 with radio personality Ernest Pillay, speaks about wildlife photography and nature conservation and how this, in the end, lead to his speaking career.
 Pillay is one of the founding members of Kaya FM, the first independent black radio station where he hosted the Afternoon Drive show.
 He now also serves as a board member of the DMASA, a financial service group which specializes in asset management, insurance, and retirement fund administration.

 Or just listen to the audio clip here